-After you electronically submit your application, you will receive from Grants.gov an automatic notification of receipt that contains a Grants.gov tracking number.
+Åfter you electronically submit your application, you will receive from Grants.gov an automatic notification of receipt that contains a Grants.gov tracking number.
 This notification indicates receipt by Grants.gov only, not receipt by the Department.
 Grants.gov will also notify you automatically by email if your application met all the Grants.gov validation requirements or if there were any errors (such as submission of your application by someone other than a registered Authorized Organization Representative, or inclusion of an attachment with a file name that contains special characters).
-You will be given an opportunity to correct any errors and resubmit, but you must still meet the deadline for submission of been successfully validated by Grants.gov, it must also meet the Department's application requirements as specified in this notice and in the application instructions.
-Disqualifying errors could include, for instance, failure to upload attachments in a readonly PDF; failure to submit a required part of the application; or failure to meet applicant eligibility requirements.
-It is your responsibility to ensure that your submitted application has met all of the Department's requirements.
+You will be given an opportunity to correct any errors and resubmit, but you must still meet the deadline for submission of applications.